Timothy Lanane

-Timothy S. "Tim" Lanane is a Democratic member of the Indiana Senate, representing the 25th District since 1997, succeeding William McCarthy.
+Timothy S. "Tim" Lanane (born July 24, 1952) is a former member of the Indiana Senate for the Democratic Party, who represented the 25th District since 1997, succeeding William McCarthy.
 Following the retirement of Senator Vi Simpson, Lanane became Minority Leader in 2013.
-District 25 includes the cities of Muncie and Anderson as well as Union Township and part of Anderson Township in Madison County and Salem, Center, Monroe, Liberty and Perry townships in Delaware County.
+District 25 included the cities of Muncie and Anderson as well as Union Township and part of Anderson Township in Madison County and Salem, Center, Monroe, Liberty and Perry townships in Delaware County.